SauravMaheshkar/sat-rs/README.md

 Available implementations:

 * `CHOAS`: A purely random algorithm (appropriately named) which generates random interpretations and checks if the formula evaluates to true.
-* `WSAT`: A pseudo-random algorithm which generates interpretations and if the formula evaluates to false, flips a random variable from some unsatisfied clause and repeats this process until it finds a satisfying implementation.
+* `WSAT`: A pseudo-random algorithm which generates random interpretations and if the formula evaluates to false, flips a random variable from some unsatisfied clause and repeats this process until it finds a satisfying implementation.
+* `GSAT`: A pseudo-random algorithm which generates random interpretations and if the formula evaluates to false, flips a variable which satisfies the maximum number of unsatisfied clauses and repeats this process until it finds a satisfying implementation.

 ## References